E minor

-E minor is a minor scale based on E, consisting of the pitches E, F♯, G, A, B, C, and D. Its key signature has one sharp.
-Its relative major is G major and its parallel major is E major.
+E minor is a minor scale based on E, consisting of the pitches E, F♯, G, A, B, C, and D. Its key signature has one sharp, on the F. Its relative major is G major and its parallel major is E major.

 The E natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The E harmonic minor and melodic minor scales are:

 Much of the classical guitar repertoire is in E minor, as this is a very natural key for the instrument.
 In standard tuning (E A D G B E), four of the instrument's six open (unfretted) strings are part of the tonic chord.
 The key of E minor is also popular in heavy metal music, as its tonic is the lowest note on a standard-tuned guitar.

+Scale degree chords

+The scale degree chords of E minor are: